digital-asset/daml/ledger-service/lf-value-json/specification.rst

 Map
 ---

-Maps are represented as JSON objects:
+Maps are represented as objects:

 ::